Your Destination: (objectives)

 Step 3

-heart in the separate boxes.
+Paint the areas around the heart in the separate boxes.

 Group tour (how larger class can be involved as group projects)

-Wassily Kandinsky as an artist and how he views color and it influences his
+The class will learn about Wassily Kandinsky as an artist and how he views color and it influences his work.

 Extend your journey

-music to influence his work, the students and I could talk his view on music
+Wassily Kandinsky also used music to influence his work, the students and the teacher could talk about his views on music and painting.

 Learn new vocabulary

-• Color study, interact.
+Color study, interact.

-Discover … : (website links)
+Discover: (website links)